Bergen was once the capital of Norway.

 The centre of Bergen is so small, it may have you questioning whether it is actually a city.

 One good thing about this is that all of the main sights, shopping areas and good restaurants are all within walking distance.

 There are a number of accommodation options to suit all types of travellers.
 Choose between

 In fact, we have a lovely 35€ discount for Airbnb that you can use.

 Bear in mind that Norway isn’t the cheapest of travelling destinations, so we suggest booking your stay at a hostel if you’re a bit more money conscious.

 In case you didn’t know, we have our very own 5 Star Hostel in Bergen, Marken Gjestehus.

-Of course there are many many more fun things to do in Bergen.
+Of course there is many many more things.
 By no means is this the full list.